+'''

 start-transaction

 commit

 in-transaction-p

 add-transaction-rollback-hook

 set-autocommit

 with-transaction

+'''

 IN-TRANSACTION-P - A predicate for testing whether a transaction is currently in progress.
-Function result A Boolean. '''

-'''

-in-transaction-p &key database => result
+Function in-transaction-p &key database => result database A database object.

-'''

-''' database A database object.
 This will default to the value of default-database.